+Generally, the borrower's eligibility for any retention options should be based on occupancy of the property as a principal residence.
 The borrower must occupy the property as their principal residence to be eligible for loss mitigation retention options.

-However, loss mitigation disposition options may be considered if the property has been recently vacated due to one of the following, but not limited to, special circumstances:
+However, Lloss mitigation disposition options may be considered if the property has been recently vacated due to one of the following, but not limited to, special circumstances:

-- Employment transfer
+- Employment transfer;

-- Natural disaster
+- Natural disaster; or

 - Medical condition

-A servicer may make an exception for a non-occupant borrower who is seeking relief through a pre-foreclosure sale (PFS) or DIL when the reason for vacancy was involuntary in nature.
+A servicer may make an exception for a non-occupant borrower who is seeking relief through a pre-foreclosure sale (PFS), or DIL when it is clear that the subject property was not purchased as a rental investment and the reason for vacancy was involuntary in nature.
 The servicer maintains the documents justifying such an exception in the servicing file.